maximtrp/mchmm/README.rst

   >>> a.observations
   ['A' 'C' 'G' 'T']

-Get the transition probability matrix for all states.
+The transition probability matrix for all states can be accessed using `tp` attribute:

 .. code:: python